mwong023/baked/README.md

 # 🥧 BAKeD

-BAKeD (Branch Analysis in Keboola using DataComPy) is a Streamlit application that provides an interactive interface for comparing data between production and development branches in Keboola.
+BAKeD (Branch Analysis in Keboola using DataComPy) is a Streamlit application that provides an easy to use UI for comparing data between production and development branches in Keboola.
 It uses DataComPy to perform detailed comparisons of datasets and presents the results in an easy-to-understand format.

 ## Features